Indian driver dies in road accident in US | Entertainment

 - United States

-An Indian truck driver died after his truck skidded off a busy highway in Arizona, his friends have said.
+A 37-year-old Indian truck driver has died after his vehicle skidded off a busy highway in the US state of Arizona, his friends have said.

-Nirmal Singh, 37, from the Karnal district of Haryana was the sole bread earner of his family back home.
+Nirmal Singh from the Karnal district of Haryana was the sole bread earner of his family back home.
 He lived in Indiana, which has emerged as a hub of Sikh drivers in the country over the years.

 Singh is believed to have died on the spot, while his companion Rahul is battling for life at a local hospital.
 Rahul is said to be from Ambala.